BrisbaneTravel Guide

 The capital of the Sunshine State rocks all the ‘B’ words – blue skies, beaches, beauty, bustle and the best of both worlds.
 Lying on the banks of the meandering Brisbane River, the city also enjoys life island-style.
 How can this be?
 Well, the city has islands dotted all around, as well as some beachside suburbs.
 How lucky are the Brisbanites?
 Add to that a subtropical climate, no wonder it’s a tourism hotspot.

 While Brisbane may be one of Australia’s biggest cities, it prides itself on friendly people and a laid-back lifestyle.
 The city is also known for its café and culinary culture, as well as magnificent architecture like the Riverwalk – a water highway built into the river for pedestrians and cyclists.
-There are so many reasons to vacation in Brisbane.
+There are so many reasons to holiday in Brisbane.
 Lucky for you, we’ve put it all in one place.

 Brisbane quick facts